 Eat Local—Save the Bay

-Buy Fresh Buy Local Chesapeake's tag line "Eat Local—Save the Bay" says it all: By buying local food you are keeping farmers farming, protecting their land with sustainable agriculture, which means a healthier and cleaner Chesapeake Bay.
+Buy Fresh Buy Local Chesapeake's tag line is "Eat Local—Save the Bay."
+How can eating local save the Bay?
+When you buy local food you are keeping local farmers farming, protecting their land with sustainable agriculture, and that means a healthier and cleaner Chesapeake Bay.

 What do these "locals" have in common?

 ||...a Chesapeake Bay blue crab ...

 Tomatoes and crabs.
 They are both local foods, but there's something else that intimately ties them together.

 When the farmers growing the tomatoes farm sustainably (using techniques that conserve soil and water)—keeping costs down and their soil productive—less pollution (dirt and fertilizers) flows into local streams and the Chesapeake Bay.
 When water is clear with little muddy sediment or algae (which can bloom from too much fertilizer), sunlight is able to reach the bottom, nourishing underwater grasses.
 These rooted grasses provide critical habitat for young crabs and many other aquatic Bay species.